wp-plugins/woocommerce-advanced-free-shipping/readme.txt

 **Look at the screenshots!**

-**Translations, feature requests, ratings and donations are welcome!**
+**Translations, feature requests, ratings and donations are welcome and appreciated!**

 == Installation ==